PythonRSAS/pythonrsas.github.io/_posts/2021-09-29-1-configparser.md

 To read the extended interpolation, we need to set the interpolation of the config file to ExtendedInterpolation() for dynamic substitution.

-The end result is in the comment section at the end of the code.

 <div class="code-head"><span>code</span>extended interpolation.python</div>

 ```python